lukaszjedrasiak/jedrasiak/content/manifesto/form-follows-function/index.en.md

 - manifesto
 index: false
 ---
-The exterior shape of a product should express its interior functions.
+The exterior shape of a product should express its internal functions.
 <!--more-->